Real‑time, psychologically safe visibility into staff wellbeing

 more effectively advocate for systemic changes with organizational leadership.

 Thank you for your interest in HiLo Pulse.
-Please send your inquiry using this form - or call/text (617) 399-8185.
+Please send your inquiry using this form or schedule a free consultation with our Client Service team.

 Suvi Carlile, CoFounder & CEO

-Suvi Carlile created HiLo in February 2020 at age 12, as a 7th-Grade science project called the 'Happy Button'.
+CEO Suvi Carlile started her entrepreneuial journey at age 12 when she created her first data-capture device, the 'Happy Button', as a 7th-Grade science project.
 Curious about emotional states of her classmates, she recruited some of them to measure not only their stress, but also happiness levels over several days using a simple IoT button-set she'd made.
+It was February 2020.

 Two weeks after the science fair, the first Covid-19 lockdown happened.
-No one needs reminding of the stress that ensued, especially at healthcare facilities.
-Over the next year, Suvi and her dad Narath developed a more robust version of the button and ran pilots at three primary care practices in Boston.
-By 2022, they had brought in MIT Media Lab PhD student Patrick Chwalek to further improve the design, and recruited an advisory board.
+The stress that ensued, especially at healthcare facilities, was palpable to Suvi whose dad Narath was a physician.
+Over the next year, Suvi and Narath developed a more robust version of the button and ran pilots at three primary care practices in Boston.
+By 2022, they had brought in MIT Media Lab PhD student Patrick Chwalek to further improve the design, and also recruited an advisory board.

 Dr. Narath Carlile, CoFounder & CTO

 Narath Carlile, MD MPH FAMIA is a physician, health informaticist and tech innovator whose driving vision is to elevate human flourishing in health care and beyond.
-Over his career, Narath has designed numerous innovations in the healthcare space, including an open source paging system for resource-poor hospitals, a clinical imaging solution, mobile decision support for community health workers, interactive voice response systems for medical clinics, and provider education tools.
+Over his career, Narath has designed numerous innovations in medical settings, including an open source paging system for resource-poor hospitals, a clinical imaging solution, mobile decision support for community health workers, interactive voice response systems for medical clinics, and provider education tools.

 LEFT: Building electronic devices in the workshop (2022).
 RIGHT: Suvi Carlile in February 2020 (age 12) presenting the original 'Happy Button' as a 7th-Grade science fair project.